 - Writing code with secure coding best practices

-- Continuous integration/continuous delivery (CI/CD) with security automation
+- CI/CD with security automation

 - Ongoing monitoring and incident response